Episode 58

 Speaker:

-like Jerusalem artichoke, chicory,
+like Jerusalem artichoke, chicory, et

 Speaker:

-etc. Also another group of fibers
+cetera.
+Also another group of fibers called

 Speaker: